 Unless you are a stand-up comedian, the main purpose of your speech is probably to give your message in an entertaining way, which will include humor.

-The more integrated it is, the more effective it will be.
+The more integrated the humor is with your speech subject, the more effective it will be.

 Getting clear on your primary goal will help you decide how you plan, write and deliver your speech.

 Humor comes in many shapes and sizes from small smirks to full blown belly laughs.
 To use it effectively it helps to have an understanding of its varieties.
 This enables you to choose what will suit your audience, your speech topic, and the occasion.

 Visit my page types of verbal humor and word play for definitions and examples of puns, irony, hyperbole, innuendo, spoonerisms and more.
 Much more!

 Verbal humor is deliciously silly stuff.
 Like this wonderful double malapropism that's kept me chortling for umpteen years.
 It was in a student's essay.
 (Thank you Tina.)

 "The statue of Liberace and the Star Strangled Banger"